Route 515 (Afghanistan)

-Route 515 is the main road in Bakwa District in Afghanistan.
+Route 515 is the main road in Bakwa District in Farah Province in southwestern Afghanistan.
 It is a compact gravel road that travels east–west and connects Delaram on the east terminus with Farah City on the west terminus.
 The road is about 75 kilometers long and about 38 kilometers from Delaram to the Bakwa District Center.

 Route

 The Delaram end of the road starts at Highway 1 or Ring Road.
 The route intersects with Route 606 near Delaram and passes through the Bakwa District Center.